dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     systemctl restart node-red-experience
     ```

-1. Now, open the Node-RED development environment in the browser (Remember you can just point your browser to port 1880 on your NUC, eg: http://xxx.xxx.xxx.xxx:1880 where xxx.xxx.xxx.xxx is your NUC's IP Address).
+1. Now, open the Node-RED development environment in the browser (Remember you can just point your browser to port 1880 on your NUC, eg: `http://your.nucs.ip.address:1880` where `your.nucs.ip.address is` your NUC's IP Address).
 In the list of nodes on the left, you should see a new "**cloud**" category, and within it the "**azureiothub**" node:

     > **Note**: if the "**cloud**" category and "**azureiothubnode**" node don't appear, you may need to manually install the "**node-red-control-azureiothubnode**" package on the NUC.
 If that is necessary, ssh into the NUC, and from the prompt run the following two commands:
     <br/>